austinlouden/talks/how-to-learn-foreign-language/slides.md

 ### Pitfall #1

-"I know a lot of vocab, but _native speakers speak too quickly_ for me to understand"
+"I know a lot of vocabulary, but _native speakers speak too quickly_ for me to understand"

-Note: if you don't know a word by how it sounds, you will never be fast enough to take the words you're hearing, imagine them in text form, and then map that to a translation in your brain.
-You need to go straight from sounds to meaning.
+Note: so this is a challenge regardless of how you learn a language because it takes time to get accustomed to processing new sounds quickly.

+But it's even more challenging if you're not familiar with the sounds of words at all, but only how they look on paper of flashcards

 !!!